PySimpleGUI/PySimpleGUI/docs/cookbook.md

 Let's try the first option, adding the element onto the front of an existing `print` statement as well as using the color parameters.

-The most basic form of converting your exiting `print` into a `Multline` based `print` is to add the same element-lookup code that you would use when calling an element's `update` method.
+The most basic form of converting your exiting `print` into a `Multiline` based `print` is to add the same element-lookup code that you would use when calling an element's `update` method.
 Generically, that conversion looks like this:

 ```python
 print('Testing 1 2 3')